conarwelsh/nettuts-laravel4-and-backbone/README.md

             return self.getTemplate(partial, true);
         });
     },

+    /**
+     * Facade that will help us abstract our storage engine,
+     * should we ever want to swap to something like LocalStorage */
     getTemplate: function(view, isPartial)
     {
         return this.templateDriver.get(view) || this.fetch(view, isPartial);
     },

+    /**
+     * Facade that will help us abstract our storage engine,
+     * should we ever want to swap to something like LocalStorage */
     setTemplate: function(name, template)
     {
         return this.templateDriver.set(name, template);
     },

+    /**
+     * Function to retrieve the template via ajax
+     */
     fetch: function(view, isPartial)
     {
         var markup = $.ajax({
             async: false,

+            //the URL of our template, we can optionally use dot notation
             url: this.viewPath + view.split('.').join('/') + '.mustache'
         }).responseText;